Plymouth 0-3 Blackpool: Five things we learned

 Do Pool stick with Dean Lyness in goal?

 Whenever Sam Slocombe has been out injured, Pool's number two 'keeper Dean Lyness has proven to be a lot more than just an able replacement.
-He deserved to pick up a clean sheet against Morecambe but was denied one when the Shrimps scored a late consolation, but he got exactly what his performance deserved against Plymouth by keeping the home side out.
-Lyness' distribution was noticeably improved, which helped ease the pressure on the back four and even helped set up a number of attacks.
+He deserved to pick up a clean sheet against Morecambe but was denied one when the Shrimps scored a late consolation, but he got exactly what his performance deserved against Plymouth.
+Lyness' distribution was noticeably improved, which helped eased the pressure on the back four and even helped set up a number of attacks.
 Another thing that helped ease the pressure on his defenders was the manner in which he dominated his penalty area, which was mightily impressive.
 Plymouth ran out of ideas in the second half and all they could offer was long balls into the Blackpool box, but Lyness was there time and time again to claim.
-Slocombe isn't expected to be out for long but given Lyness' recent form, I'd argue it would be a little harsh to drop him back to the bench.
+Slocombe isn't expected to be out for long but given his recent form, I'd argue it would be a little harsh to drop Lyness back to the bench.

 Players "get excited" when they see grass on the pitch